cdbuzzell/MessageCenterTracking/README.md

 	- For example: task with title *[SharePoint Online] OneDrive admin blah blah blah* goes in the `SharePoint Online` bucket

+    - TODO: some of the titles have changed to include multiple identifiers separated by commas, so we'll have to implement a more flexible Title-to-Bucket mapping solution so that [Microsoft 365 Apps, Microsoft Teams] will go into the Microsoft Teams bucket.
+This will also allow for organizations to put messages with different titles into the same bucket, uif desired.

 2. Create one bucket in your Planner plan for each of the following (assuming you checked all services when setting up the flow):
     ```
     Exchange Online